Jessica Hardy: Wilson High swimmer

-Hardy was born in Orange, California, in 1987, the daughter of George Hardy and Denise Robinson.
-Her mother swam collegiately for Indiana State University for one week and is currently a psychotherapist.
-She is a 2005 graduate of Wilson Classical High School in Long Beach and was Swimming Worlds Female High School Swimmer of the Year in 2004 and 2005.
+Collegiate era

 Hardy attended the University of California, Berkeley, where she competed for coach Teri McKeever's California Golden Bears swim team for two years.
 She was a four-time NCAA Champion, and met her husband Dominik Meichtry, a Swiss swimmer and 3-time Olympian, at Berkeley.
-She gave up her eligibility and turned professional in 2007, to train with coach Dave Salo for Trojan Swim Club of the University of Southern California.
-In 2016, she announced that she would now be training with Mark Schubert at the Golden West Swim Club in Huntington Beach, CA. She also completed her Bachelors of Science degree from Arizona State University in 2016.
+She gave up her eligibility and turned professional in 2007, to train with the Trojan Swim Club part of the University of Southern California (USC) with Trojan Club coach Dave Salo, her former High School coach at the Novaquatics.
+Salo started as a USC and Trojan Swim Club Coach in 2006.
+In 2016, she announced that she would now be training with former University of Southern California Women's swim coach Mark Schubert, at the Golden West Swim Club in Huntington Beach, CA. Schubert received International Swimming Hall of Fame Honors in 1997.

 She married Dominik Meichtry on October 5, 2013.
-In September 2017, the couple announced that they were expecting their first child, to be born in the spring of 2018.
+In September 2017, the couple announced that they were expecting their first child, to be born in the spring of 2018, and the couple later had a second child.

+Arizona State University

+Enrolling in 2014, primarily as an online student, she completed her Bachelors of Science degree from Arizona State University in 2016, with a focus on Communications.
+Her online status accommodated her demanding training program.

 In 2015, she released an autobiography, titled Swimming Toward the Gold Lining: How Jessica Hardy Turned Her Wounds Into Wisdom.
 The book "covers her journey from trials to triumph, from wounds to wisdom, and from setbacks to comebacks.
 You know her name, but you won’t know her true story until you’ve read [the] book."